adr/vscode-adr-manager/docs/Study Design.md

 | GitHub integration | Enable users to push ADRs directly onto GitHub repositories | functional | drop | Support for version control systems already embedded in the workflow of using the IDE |
 | ... |  |  |  | |

-<i>Categorization scheme for extracted requirements</i>
+<i>Categorization scheme for extracted requirements.</i>

 <br/>

-For new requirements that are not implemented in the original ADR Manager, a similar scheme may be used, omitting the verdict but keeping the reason, changing its meaning to why the requirement should be considered.<br/>
+For new requirements that are not implemented in the original ADR Manager, a similar scheme may be used, omitting the verdict but keeping the reason, changing its meaning to why the requirement should be considered.

 To assess the quality of the requirements, not only internal, but also external stakeholders, e.g. experts from the industry or academia, should be integrated in the process of requirements validation as multiple views on the same requirements may offer valuable insights.